kofimuad/alx-low_level_programming/0x01-variables_if_else_while/README.md

 In this task we are using putchar and only putchar to print the letters of the alphabet followed by a new line.
 To do this I would employ a for loop.

+## Task 3 - alphABET
+In this code we need to print the alphabet in lower followed by upper case and we just use putchar 3 times.